 - Take lukewarm water ( no higher then 110 degrees F) .
 Stir in 1 tablespoon of sugar and sprinkle the 1 1/2 packages of yeast.
 Let sit for 10 minutes.

-- Now add the flour, salt and half of the cornmeal (1/8 cup / optional) (You can use a large bowl if you don’t have a mixer).
+- Now add the flour, salt and 2 tablespoons of cornmeal . ( You can use a large bowl if you don’t have a mixer).

 - Combined and Mix for 10 minutes.
 It should look “elasticity” .
 Using a mixer is much easier then kneading your dough mixer by hand.
 But you can do this by hand, like my grandpa Varze always did.
 Just use your mixer and make your life easier.

 - Now transfer your dough into a large oiled bowl and cover it with a dry cloth.
 Let it rise in a warm area to double the size. ( approximately 45 minutes to 70 minutes, depending how cold your kitchen is).